jump-dev/GLPK.jl/README.md

 The C API can be accessed via `GLPK.glp_XXX` functions, where the names and arguments are identical to the C API.
 See the `/tests` folder for inspiration.

+## Affiliation

+This wrapper is maintained by the JuMP community and is not an GNU project.

+## License

+`GLPK.jl` is licensed under the [GPL v3 license](https://github.com/jump-dev/GLPK.jl/blob/master/LICENSE.md).

 ## Installation